CMAP-REPOS/mydailytravel/README.md

 There are also individuals scripts that support various analyses and graphics in the Policy Briefs:
 - [average_resident.R](/R/average_resident.R): This script calculates average travel behavior for MDT and TT.
 It includes general figures and breakdowns by demographic characteristics.
 - [divvy.R](/R/divvy.R): This script produces a trips-in-motion graph for Divvy ridership during the MDT survey period.
+- [mdt_dates.R](/R/mdt_dates.R): This script includes date intervals used to filter non-household travel survey data for comparability with MDT (e.g., analyses of Divvy).
 - [mode_analysis.R](/R/tpurps_of_modes.R): This script analyzes the trip purpose patterns of specific modes.
 - [mode_share.R](/R/mode_share.R): This script calculates the mode share in the CMAP region by home location and demographic characteristics.
 - [racial_disparities.R](/R/racial_disparities.R): This script analyzes racial disparities in travel times in the region.